LinkedEarth/LeapFROGS/chapters/module1.md

 We will present you with the most important reasons to start using Python in the following [link](https://foundations.projectpythia.org/foundations/why-python.html).

+Convinced?
+Now, it's time to install Python on your local machine.
+You can follow [this guide](https://www.datacamp.com/blog/how-to-install-python).
+We recommend going through Anaconda for Mac, Linux and Windows machines as this will make the setup easier.

 </exercise>

 <exercise id="2" title = "Getting Started with Python">

 Now that you know why you should be learning Python, let's get started!

-Read the [Quickstart zero to Python](https://foundations.projectpythia.org/foundations/quickstart.html) article and try to run the code using Binder.

-*Tip*: Make sure you open the Binder link under the "Rocket Ship" in another window.
-This may take a while to build so you may want to have it run in the background while you read the article).

-But what exactly is Binder?
-Binder allows you to run code in a pre-defined environment without installing anything on your computer.
-The environment is installed on the Binder servers.
-One of the features of Binder is that it has no memory.
-So once you close your Binder session, none of the variables or files you download on the server will be there.
-Remember this as you work through the exercises.
-Each block of code launches a different Binder.
-Therefore, if you create a variable in Exercise 3, it's not available in Exercise 4 unless you create it again.

-Once you are done with the tutorials, complete the exercises below to test your understanding!
+One of the first thing you usually do when learning a new computer language is to print "Hello World" to make sure that everything has been installed correctly.

+In Python, all you have to do is write `print("Hello World!")`.
+So let's try this with another sentence.

 Be patient - it might take a few minutes the first time you run the code.
 But it usually speeds up.

-**Question:**

-1. Print "I love doing paleoclimate research with Python" on the console.
+**Question:** Print "I love doing geoscience research with Python" on the console.

 <codeblock id="01_01">